prometheus/docs/content/docs/guides/basic-auth.md

 NOTE: Although basic auth connections *to* Prometheus instances are not supported, basic auth is supported for connections *from* Prometheus instances to [scrape targets](../prometheus/latest/configuration/configuration/#<scrape_config>).

 Alternatively, you may want to take a look at the [SSH port forwarding Guide](/docs/guides/ssh-portforwarding).
+Also see the [TLS encryption Guide](/docs/content/docs/guides/tls-encryption).

 ## nginx example